BC STLP Evaluation Rubric

 - Outstanding models, students and also teachers are recognized by the Superintendant, Director of Instruction, and STLP coordinators at the annual STLP Awards program, and during School Board Meetings.

-- Outstanding classroom teachers are recognized and presented with an award at the district awards banquet.
+- Outstanding classroom teachers are recognized and the district also awards a "Techie Teacher" award each year.

 - Many projects are videoed and published on the local access TV channel.

 - Does the school district have all schools with STLP?
 (Diamond District)

 - Does a school in the district have students that attend regional showcases?

 - Barren County schools regularly have students present at major conferences throughout the nation including: ( there are too many students to list individually, on average there are approximately 100+ students per year attending conferences)

 - National FBLA and Beta students presenting on technology programs

 - Does a school in the district have students participate in fall showcase?

 - Every school in the district has students participate in STLP regional showcases many schools have more than one group.